Illinois Brick Co. v. Illinois: Significance

+The Supreme Court ruled in Kansas v.
+UtiliCorp United (1990) that Illinois Brick required the dismissal of parens patriae claims brought by states.

 Many state antitrust laws reject the Illinois Brick doctrine.
 Thus, in California v.
 ARC America Corp., the Supreme Court rejected arguments that Illinois Brick preempted broader state antitrust laws such as that of California, which rejected the doctrine.

 A 2007 Antitrust Modernization Commission Report proposed that Congress should abandon the Illinois Brick doctrine.
 The proposal, if adopted, would weaken the federal right of action for direct purchasers by reviving as a defense the fact that the direct purchaser had passed on the overcharge instead of absorbing it, while creating a federal right of action for indirect purchasers.
 Federal rights of action under the proposal would not be exclusive, but state law claims would be subject to expanded federal jurisdiction to allow consolidation of all claims from a price fix in a single court for both discovery and trial.
 All recoveries in the consolidated actions would be limited to the initial overcharge, trebled.

 The applicability of Illinois Brick towards digital marketplaces was the subject of the Supreme Court case, Apple Inc. v.
 Pepper heard in the 2018-2019 which relates to whether consumers of third-party mobile applications through a marketplace can bring antitrust actions against the owner of the marketplace.
 The Court determined that consumers that purchased apps through Apple's iOS app store were direct purchasers and had standing to sue Apple for antitrust actions, despite Apple's insistence that consumers were buying apps from developers.